 According to Kim Kosaka, Director of Marketing at Alexa, niche marketing is an advertising strategy that focuses on a unique target market.
 Instead of marketing to everyone who could benefit from a product or service, this strategy focuses exclusively on one group - a niche market’.

-Specialisation types for a software house
+Specialisation types for a software Development Company

 Before choosing a niche for your software house, you might consider at least three niche types.
 Different specialisations types might be more or less helpful at a clients' acquisition process from a marketing and sales perspective.